Tullamarine

 Tullamarine displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Tullamarine's dwelling structure in the latest Census showed 60.2% houses and 39.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 87.6% houses and 12.4% other dwellings.
+In Tullamarine, as per the latest Census, 60.2% of dwellings were houses with the remaining 39.8% being semi-detached, apartments, or other types.
+This differs from Melbourne metro's figures of 87.6% houses and 12.4% other dwellings.
 Home ownership in Tullamarine stood at 33.1%, with mortgaged dwellings at 32.0% and rented ones at 34.9%.
-The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $1,834.
-Median weekly rent in Tullamarine was recorded as $351, compared to Melbourne metro's $369.
-Nationally, Tullamarine's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,733, lower than Melbourne metro's $1,834.
+The median weekly rent in Tullamarine was $351, compared to Melbourne metro's $369.
+Nationally, mortgage repayments were lower at $1,733 against the Australian average of $1,863, and rents were also lower at $351 compared to the national figure of $375.

 Frequently Asked Questions - Housing